Pesto is such a yummy addition to so many meals, but with pine nuts and parmesan being a standard in most recipes, it’s normally not an option for us.

 Some ideas for use:

-- Rub onto chicken pieces before baking
+- Rub onto chicken pieces or salmon before baking

 - Add in a handful of sun-dried tomatoes at the processing stage and stir through pasta (Especially awesome if you top with some crispy bacon and home made garlic croutons!)